Surf Life Saving New Zealand: About surf lifesaving

 In New Zealand, surf lifesaving is both a sport and a community service.
 To participate in either facet it is necessary to be a member of a club, and to have the ‘entry level’ qualification - the Surf Lifeguard Award, formerly the Bronze Medallion.

 There are a range of other surf lifeguard and surf related qualifications available through the SLSNZ structure, including more advanced lifesaving certificates, Inflatable Rescue Boat (IRB) qualifications, VHF radio and first aid qualifications.

 Volunteer lifeguards patrol beaches and work with the public to prevent people getting in trouble.
 In the summer of 2018/19 volunteers performed over 118,000 preventative actions during 237,000 hours of beach patrols.

-Sport events are held at club, regional and national level, and in the age categories of Under 16, Under 19 and Open.
+Sport events are held at club, regional and national level, and in the age categories of Under 15, Under 17, Under 19 and Open.
 Events span the range of rescue skills and test competitors’ strength, fitness and agility in swimming, running, paddling a surf ski, board or canoe or rowing a surf boat.
 Racing Inflatable Rescue Boats is an increasingly popular part of the sport.